Trek Along the Na Pali CoastKaua‘i

-Slicing through the swells along this 15-mile stretch of rugged coastline affords an awesome view of the 4,000-foot cliffs, or pali.
-Beyond are wide stretches of golden-sand beach, deep, jungle valleys and mysterious sea caves.
+No matter how you do it, slicing through the swells along this 15-mile stretch of rugged coastline affords an awesome view of the 4,000-foot cliffs, or pali.
+Beyond are wide stretches of golden-sand beach, deep jungle valleys and mysterious sea caves.

-Hanakapi‘ai and Kalalau beaches are well-known Napali Coast destinations.
-National Geographic Traveler has called Kalalau Beach one of America’s Top 40 beaches.
-Honopu, with its famous arch, and Nu‘alolo Kai and Miloli‘i,with their fringing reefs, are also well storied.
+HANAKAPI‘AI and KALALAU beaches are well-known Napali Coast destinations; in fact, National Geographic Traveler has called Kalalau Beach one of America’s Top 40 Beaches.
+HONOPU, with its famous 90-foot arch, and NU‘ALOLO KAI and MILOLI‘I, with their fringing reefs, also are well storied.

-Honopu Valley, distinguished by its 90-foot arch, is sometimes called the Valley of the Lost Tribe because of the mystery surrounding the exodus of the people who lived there until the mid-19th century.
+Honopu Valley is sometimes called the “VALLEY OF THE LOST TRIBE” because of the mystery surrounding the exodus of the people who lived there until the mid-19th century.
 In 1922, visiting archaeologists found several skulls thought to be primitive, pre-Hawaiian people.

 • Blue Dolphin Charters (808) 335-5553